anitejb/jshs-scheduling/README.md

 ### Running the Scheduler
 * On Windows only: Execute `run.bat` in the folder containing the program (from Windows File Explorer, you can do this by opening the file from the folder directly).
-* On Windows or Mac/Linux: open a terminal in the folder containing the program and run the program with the command `py main.py` or `python main.py`.
+* On Windows or Mac/Linux: open a terminal in the folder containing the program and run the program with the command `py main.py` or `python main.py`, respectively.

 ### Working with the Output